Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Preliminaries

 Let $B = (B(t))_{t \geq 0}$ be a standard $m$-dimensional Brownian motion defined on $(\Omega, \mathcal{F}, \mathbb{P})$ and independent of the subordinator $D$.
 We denote by $\mathbb{P}_B$ and $\mathbb{P}_D$ the probability measures associated with $B$ and $D$, respectively, and by $\mathbb{E}_B$ and $\mathbb{E}_D$ the corresponding expectation operators.
 The total expectation $\mathbb{E}$ under the probability measure $\mathbb{P}$ can then be expressed as

 The time-changed process $B \circ E = (B(E(t)))_{t \geq 0}$ represents a Brownian motion evaluated along the random time scale defined by $E$.
-This construction effectively models particles that remain immobile during the constant intervals of $E$, capturing the characteristic trapping phenomena observed in subdiffusive systems.
-It is important to note that while $B \circ D$ inherits the Brownian motion property from $B$, the time-changed process $B \circ E$ is non-Markovian, reflecting the memory effects introduced by the inverse subordinator.
+This construction effectively models particles that remain stationary during the constant intervals of $E$, capturing the characteristic trapping events observed in subdiffusive systems.
+It is important to note that while $B \circ D$ retains the Brownian motion property from $B$, the time-changed process $B \circ E$ is non-Markovian, reflecting the memory effects introduced by the inverse subordinator.
 The quadratic variations of these processes satisfy the following relationships

 For a comprehensive treatment of stochastic calculus for time-changed semimartingales, we refer the reader to \cite{kobayashi2011stochastic}. \Cref{fig:D_E_BE} provides a visual representation of the processes $D$, $E$, and $B \circ E$.